 With your middle-of-funnel content, you want to convert visitors at the top of the funnel into leads for your business.

 In digital marketing, this usually means getting a user’s contact information so you can reach them again later on.

-The simplest way to do this is to ask for an email address (although some businesses may need more information to qualify their leads).
+The simplest way is to ask for an email address (although some businesses may need more information to qualify their leads).

-People don’t like giving away their contact information—you have to make it worthwhile.
+People don’t like giving away their contact information—you must make it worthwhile.

-That’s what middle of the funnel content is for.
+That’s what the middle of the funnel content is for.

 Examples of middle funnel content:

 The Middle of Funnel Nudge

 This is the part where you move users from the middle of the funnel to the bottom funnel.
 Once you’ve acquired a lead, it’s time to turn those leads into customers.

 Here are some possible nudges you can use in your middle-of-the-funnel content: